zxdawn/S5P-LNO2/README.md

 ## Publications

-Spaceborne observations of lightning NO2 in the Arctic (submitted)
+Spaceborne observations of lightning NO2 in the Arctic (In Review, ES&T)